 - Narrowing of the nostrils: removing the base of the alar cartilage can reduce the volume of the nostrils.

 The use of Piezosurgery® in facial bone surgery is a safe, predictable technique with low morbidity.
-In the field of Facial Gender Confirmation Surgery, Piezosurgery® plays a key role in nasal osteotomies.
+In the field of Facial Gender Confirmation Surgery, Piezosurgery® has played a a key role in nasal osteotomies since 2015.
 It minimizes trauma to the soft tissues and increases precision when eliminating the bony cap and performing the osteotomy under direct view, using an external approach with an extended subperiosteal dissection.
 This reduces postsurgical edema and ecchymosis and provides better control of the osteotomy line when narrowing the nasal pyramid and reducing the bony hump, either via osteotomy or osteoplasty.

 STRUCTURED RHINOPLASTY: A LONG TERM PHILOSOPHY